 The Benefits and Drawbacks of Scrambling

 The second and more common response to the “too fat” signal of your imaginary thermostat is scrambling behavior.
 This means that you will fight and scrap and do whatever it takes to lose a few pounds to get back to where you think you should be.
 This isn’t from statistics on your doctors chart.
 This is your internal feeling of where you should be in terms of your self image.
 You know when you feel and look good.

 Scrambling is like a ball of energy that kicks you into gear to do whatever it takes to get back to where you want to be.
-Scrambling can be beneficial to getting rid of love handles when you channel the energy into a strategy following the triad of effective weight loss- nutrition, resistance training and cardio.
+Scrambling can be beneficial to getting rid of love handles when you channel the energy into a strategy following the triad of effective fat loss– nutrition, resistance training and cardio.

 Unfortunately if you don’t have a proper game plan on hand, scrambling behavior can also open your mind up to some questionable tactics like the popular crash diet of the moment or over exercising.

 Scrambling is not a comfortable, pleasant feeling.
 It’s not necessarily a bad feeling, but it’s an urge to move.
 An urge to make something happen.
 As with so many other things (like when you’re starving, logic goes out the window and you eat that pizza), when you reach a scrambling point, you’re going to reach for whatever is available and will make the most impact.

 The secret is to anticipate and make a better decision.